top of page

 Request Training and/or Technical Assistance

-The Tribal Law and Policy Institute and project partners will approach training and technical assistance (TTA) in a holistic and culturally responsive way, understanding that each Tribe and its culture are unique.
+The Tribal Law and Policy Institute and project partners approach training and technical assistance (TTA) in a holistic and culturally responsive way, understanding that each Tribe and its culture are unique.
 Cross discipline collaboration can help address the unique needs of American Indian/Alaska Native survivors of domestic violence, sexual assault, dating violence, and stalking.
 This is where pairing lawyers and lay advocates with Tribal victim advocates can prove especially impactful for survivors on Tribal lands.

 Please share your training/technical assistance request with us and we will get back to you within 5 business days.